List of Merlin characters: Arthur Pendragon

-In "The Sword in the Stone, Part One", Arthur was ambushed within Camelot itself by an army led by Morgana and the warlord, Helios.
-It was during the invasion that Arthur finally witnessed Agravaine's betrayal, before he and Merlin were forced to flee Camelot, though Merlin was forced to enchant Arthur to get him to leave the city.
-On the way to Ealdor, they encounter the smugglers Tristan and Isolde, and were eventually attacked by the pursuing Agravaine and his forces.
+In "The Sword in the Stone, Part One," Arthur was ambushed within Camelot itself by an army led by Morgana and the warlord, Helios.
+During the invasion, Arthur finally witnessed Agravaine's betrayal before he and Merlin were forced to flee Camelot.
+However, Merlin was forced to enchant Arthur to get him to leave the city.
+On the way to Ealdor, they encounter the smugglers Tristan and Isolde and are eventually attacked by the pursuing Agravaine and his forces.
 The four eventually made it to Ealdor, where Arthur was treated for his wounds and had a brief moment of reconciliation with Gwen, who had since come to stay with Merlin's mother, Hunith.
-This reconciliation did not initially last, however, and in "The Sword in the Stone, Part Two", Arthur dismissed her, calling it "a moment of weakness."
-Arthur, along with Merlin, Gwen, Tristan, and Isolde had to flee Ealdor when Agravaine caught up to them.
-They hid in a series of caves and, unbeknownst to Arthur, Merlin killed Agravaine at that time.
+This reconciliation did not initially last, however, and in "The Sword in the Stone, Part Two," Arthur dismissed her, calling it "a moment of weakness."
+Arthur, along with Merlin, Gwen, Tristan, and Isolde, had to flee Ealdor when Agravaine caught up to them.
+They hid in a series of caves, and unbeknownst to Arthur, Merlin had killed Agravaine at that time.

 At this time, Arthur was again thoroughly demoralised by the betrayal of a family member.
-He doubted his destiny, saying that he was only good at wielding a sword and was a terrible king.
-In the hope of restoring Arthur's faith, Merlin led him to where he had hidden Excalibur, telling him that "according to legend" only the true king of Camelot could pull the sword from the stone.
+He doubted his destiny, saying he was only good at wielding a sword and was a terrible king.
+In the hope of restoring Arthur's faith, Merlin led him to where he had hidden Excalibur, telling him that "according to legend," only the true king of Camelot could pull the sword from the stone.
 Though initially doubtful, Arthur trusted Merlin enough to try and did pull the sword free, proving his worthiness and providing him with the boost of confidence needed to retake Camelot.
-After reuniting with a sizable force that included a large number of knights, including Leon and Percival, Arthur led them all, along with Merlin, Gwen, Tristan, and Isolde in an invasion of the castle.
+After reuniting with a sizable force that included a large number of knights, including Leon and Percival, Arthur led them all, along with Merlin, Gwen, Tristan, and Isolde, in an invasion of the castle.
 During the ensuing battle, Arthur encountered Morgana for the first time since her coronation in "The Coming of Arthur, Part One" and sadly asked what had happened to her, visibly grieved to see that she had fallen so far.
-Morgana wavered briefly before him, showing some slight sign of guilt, but eventually told him that it was his stance on magic that had led to this.
+Morgana wavered briefly before him, showing some slight sign of guilt, but eventually told him that his stance on magic had led to this.
 She told him that he was just like Uther, but Arthur retaliated by saying that she was too, which visibly angered her.
-She tried to use magic to attack him, but thanks to Merlin sabotaging her power the night before, Morgana was left powerless.
+She tried to use magic to attack him, but Morgana was left powerless, thanks to Merlin sabotaging her power the night before.
 She ultimately fled, leaving Arthur once again in control of Camelot.
-Shortly thereafter, Arthur truly forgave Gwen for what had happened in "Lancelot du Lac" before finally marrying her and crowning her Queen of Camelot.
+Shortly after that, Arthur truly forgave Gwen for what had happened in "Lancelot du Lac" before finally marrying her and crowning her Queen of Camelot.